-Contact the team of domestic violence lawyers in Chicago at Mitchell S. Sexner & Associates LLC today if you have been accused of harassment, intimidation, or any other type of domestic abuse.
-Call us now at (800) 996-4824 to learn how initiating an attorney-client relationship with our lawyers can help you with your case.
+Contact the team of domestic violence lawyers in Chicago or Arlington Heights at Mitchell S. Sexner & Associates LLC today if you have been accused of harassment, intimidation, or any other type of domestic abuse.
+Call us now at (312) 644-0444 to learn how initiating an attorney-client relationship with our lawyers can help you with your case.

 What Constitutes Domestic Battery in Chicago?

-The types of domestic violence listed above include intimidation and harassment, which are violent actions that do not necessarily involve physically touching another person.
+The types of domestic violence listed above include intimidation and harassment, which although violent actions, do not necessarily involve the physical touching of another person.
 Many people are unaware that this type of distressing, implied violence is considered a crime under Illinois law.
-This can include actions as innocuous as throwing a piece of food at a family member.
+This can also include actions as seemingly innocuous as throwing a piece of food (for instance) at a family member.

-As mentioned, you do not have to cause bodily harm to another person to be guilty of a battery.
-If you knowingly and intentionally touch another person in such a way that implies violence, then in the eyes of the law, you have legally committed battery.
-The most important differences between domestic battery and "simple" battery are the potential penalties involved and the collateral consequences that may follow.
+As mentioned though, you don’t have to cause actually permanent bodily harm / injury to another person to be guilty of a domestic battery.
+If you knowingly and intentionally touch another person in such a way that causes pain (no matter how momentary) or touch another in a way that is considered insulting or provoking to another person, then you have legally committed battery.
+The most important differences between domestic battery and "simple" battery are the potential sentences allowed and the collateral consequences that may follow.

-On the other hand, this is not the case for domestic battery.
-When an act that typically falls under the definition of battery is committed against any of the types of victims listed above, then the offense is a Class A misdemeanor for the first offense only.
-Upon any finding of guilt on the charge, a court may impose a conviction against one’s record, whether it is a jail sentence, probation or conditional discharge.
+On the other hand, this is not the same sentencing scenario for a domestic battery.
+When an act that typically falls under the definition of battery is committed against any of the types of victims listed previously (that is to say, violence committed against a “family or household member”), then the offense is a Class A misdemeanor for the first offense only.
+Upon any finding of guilt on the charge, a court must impose a conviction against one’s record, whether it is a jail sentence, probation or conditional discharge.
 This means that unlike non-domestic battery, supervision is not an option in this case.

-If someone receives any subsequent convictions, it would give the impression to the court that not only is this person posing a significant danger to their own loved ones, but also that this person is not learning from the relatively milder penalties given to first-time offenders.
+If someone receives any subsequent convictions, it tends to give the impression to the court and the prosecutor that not only is this person posing a significant danger to their own loved ones, but also that this person may not be learning from the relatively milder penalties given to first-time offenders.
 Depending upon the circumstances, mandatory minimum amounts of time to be spent in jail may apply.
 Under the laws of Illinois, the courts may raise the offense level for this crime, which can then become a serious felony.
-That in turn results in the courts raising the minimum and maximum number of years that a convicted felon may be required to spend in jail and/or on probation.
+That in turn may result in an enhanced minimum and maximum number of years that a convicted felon may be required to spend in jail and/or on probation.

-As you can see, domestic battery is a serious charge.
-Even the Illinois Domestic Violence Act states in Section 102 that part of the purpose for its creation was to “recognize domestic violence as a serious crime against the individual and society.”
-However, based on certain factors, Illinois courts can elevate a domestic battery charge into something even more serious: a charge of aggravated domestic battery.
+As you know, domestic battery is a serious charge.
+Even the Illinois Domestic Violence Act states in Section 102 that part of the purpose for its creation was to recognize domestic violence as being a serious crime against both society and the individual.
+Even so, based on certain “aggravating” factors, Illinois courts can elevate a domestic battery charge into something even more serious: a charge of aggravated domestic battery.

-As codified in Subsection (a) of 720 Statutes 5/12-3.3, aggravated domestic battery is when “a person who, in committing a domestic battery, knowingly causes great bodily harm, or permanent disability or disfigurement.”
+As codified in Subsection (a) of 720 Statutes 5/12-3.3, aggravated domestic battery is when while committing a domestic battery, a person knowingly causes permanent disability, great bodily harm or disfigurement.
 The difference between this and the definition of the more standard battery charge, as has been upheld by Illinois courts, is in the term “great bodily harm.”
-To illustrate with examples, if a parent is accused of giving a few bruises and even small cuts to their child, they are more likely to be charged with domestic battery rather than aggravated domestic battery.
-If a parent is accused of injuring their child in such a way that they received broken bones, the seriousness of the injury would more likely lead to the parent being charged with aggravated domestic battery.
+To illustrate with examples, if a parent is accused of giving bruises and even small cuts to their child, they are more likely to be charged with domestic battery rather than aggravated domestic battery.
+But if a parent is accused of injuring their child in such a way that they received broken bones, the seriousness of the injury would more likely lead to the parent being charged with aggravated domestic battery.

-Subsubsection (a-5) of 720 Statutes 5/12-3.3 further clarifies that the act of strangling a family member, spouse, significant other, or any of the other types of victims listed earlier would be considered aggravated domestic battery.
-For reference, strangling is defined within this subsubsection as “intentionally impeding the normal breathing or circulation of the blood of an individual or by blocking the nose or mouth of that individual.”
+Subsubsection (a-5) of 720 Statutes 5/12-3.3 further clarifies that the act of strangling a family member, spouse, significant other, or any of the other types of victims listed earlier would be subject to an upgraded charge of aggravated domestic battery.
+For reference, strangulation is defined within this subsubsection as intentionally interfering with the normal circulation of blood or breathing of an individual or by blocking the mouth or nose of that person.
 Even if the strangulation occurs for only a few seconds, it could still leave bruises on the neck, nose, or mouth areas that prosecutors could point to as evidence of aggravated domestic battery.

-Under this law, aggravated domestic battery is considered a Class 2 felony, which could lead to a mandatory minimum sentence of prison time.
-As with non-aggravated domestic battery, the minimum and maximum amounts of prison time would likely be extended with any convictions after the first one.
+Under this law, aggravated domestic battery is considered a Class 2 felony, which could lead to a sentence of prison time.
+As with non-aggravated domestic battery, the minimum and maximum amounts of prison or jail time could be extended with any additional convictions after the first one.

-The law also punishes more severely those individuals that commit a felony domestic battery, an aggravated domestic battery, unlawful restraint or aggravated unlawful restraint against a family or household member in the presence of a child, and the court may be required to impose a mandatory minimum sentence of 10 days in jail, 300 hours of community service, or both.
+The law also punishes more severely those individuals that commit a felony domestic battery, an aggravated domestic battery, unlawful restraint or aggravated unlawful restraint against a family or household member in the presence of a child, and the court may be required to impose certain mandatory minimum sentences or community service, or both.
 In addition to that sentence, the court may order that the offender pays for the cost of any counseling that the child receives.
 A child in this context is defined as anyone under the age of 18 who is the child of the offender, the child or stepchild of the victim, or a child who resides with or is visiting the household of the offender or the victim.

 What Happens to the Gun Rights of Someone Convicted of Domestic Battery?

-In addition to everything else that occurs when one receives a conviction for aggravated domestic battery, Subsection (c) of 720 Statutes 5/12-3.3 states that if when someone is convicted of this offense, the judge must inform them, whether in writing or by speaking, that they will be subject to federal prosecution if they are caught in the act of “possessing, transporting, shipping, or receiving any firearm or ammunition.”
+In addition to everything else that occurs when one receives a conviction for aggravated domestic battery, Subsection (c) of 720 Statutes 5/12-3.3 states that if and when someone is convicted of this offense, the judge must inform them, whether by writing or orally, that they will be subject to federal prosecution if they are caught in the act of transporting, possessing, shipping or receiving any ammunition or firearms.
 This is because aggravated domestic battery is a felony, and according to Subsection (c) of 430 Statutes 65/7, no one with a felony conviction on their record, regardless of whether or not they were convicted in the state of Illinois itself, is allowed to retain a Firearm Owner’s Identification (FOID) Card – which is required by Illinois law in order for any state citizen to legally possess or purchase a firearm.

-If you are convicted of aggravated domestic battery, the Department of State Police has the authority to take away your FOID Card or, if you do not have one, the authority to deny any application from you on these grounds.
+If you’re convicted of aggravated domestic battery, the Illinois State Police have the authority to take away your FOID Card or, if you don’t have one, the authority to deny any application from you on these grounds.
 As with any other felony, convicted felons may apply for an overturning of the prohibition to the Director of the State Police or the court of the county in which they live.
-However, based on 430 Statutes 65/10, there are a number of requirements for these authorities to restore the right to possess an FOID Card, and one of them is that the applicant must not have been convicted of a felony within the past twenty years.
+However, based on 430 Statutes 65/10, there are a number of requirements for these authorities to restore the right to possess a FOID Card, and one of them is that the applicant must not have been convicted of a felony within the past twenty years.
 This is yet another way that a domestic battery conviction can affect your life.

 The domestic violence attorneys in Chicago at Mitchell S. Sexner & Associates LLC will use every resource at our disposal to represent your best interests in court.
 Because we are aware of the severe consequences of a conviction for the charge of domestic battery, a dismissal or reduction of your charges will always be our ultimate goal.
 We will work tirelessly as we attempt to accomplish this.